josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌱_Prosocial_Roots/🍉_Palestine_As_Rhizome/🏛️_Home_Institutions/🏛️_parliament_and_government.md

 - parliamentary discipline;
 - and the use of public authority to define which forms of political participation are legitimate.

-Parliamentary discussion is therefore not only commentary upon an event happening elsewhere.
+Parliamentary discussion is therefore not only commentary upon events happening elsewhere.

-Government departments, elected representatives, public officials, devolved administrations, and local authorities can all make decisions that affect:
+Government departments, elected representatives, public officials, devolved administrations, and local authorities can all make decisions affecting:

 - material support;
 - diplomatic pressure;
+- civilian protection;
 - public accountability;
 - institutional legitimacy;
 - and the conditions under which Palestinians and those acting in solidarity with them are heard.